Who is Mariner Finance, LLC?

 Here’s why you should care.
 In a pre-computed interest deal, the methods used to determine your “Refund” of unearned interest charges (including an arcane formula called “The Rule of 78s”) results in most of the interest charges being deemed “earned” very early in the loan term.

 Mariner Finance is very aggressive when it comes to loan collection.
 Mariner Finance files hundreds if not thousands of lawsuits every year to collect defaulted loans.

 When Mariner Finance sues to collect a precomputed loan, it can include a demand for interest, but it must rebate the unearned Finance Charge first and can only recover simple interest on the remaining principal balance.
-We’ve discovered that Mariner Finance has a pattern and practice of suing to collect defaulted loans without giving proper credit for the unearned Finance Charge.
+We’ve discovered that, in some cases, Mariner Finance has sued Kentucky consumers to collect defaulted loans without giving proper credit for the unearned Finance Charge.
 This allows Mariner Finance to charge interest on the remaining Finance Charge.
-This is a violation of Kentucky law and is potentially actionable under Kentucky’s Consumer Protection Act.
+Also, we discovered that Mariner has sued Kentucky consumers to collect interest in excess of the rate allowed by contract and/or by law.
+These are both violations of Kentucky law and are potentially actionable under Kentucky’s Consumer Protection Act.